Jenz strikes late as Wolfsburg share spoils with Heidenheim

 However, Frank Schmidt's men managed to make amends for missing that gilt-edged chance.
 Marvin Pieringer's cross ricocheted into the path of Schöppner then broke kindly for Beck who fired into the lower-right corner.

 With time running out for Wolfsburg, changes were needed as the attack-minded Lindstrøm replaced Gerhardt.
-Despite lacking in the final third, Wolfsburg eventually equalised as Jenz steered home Eriksen's corner.
+Despite lacking in the final third, Wolfsburg eventually equalised as Jenz steered home Eriksen's 80th-minute corner.